MykolaFatkullin/Opera-app/README.md

 - Service layers;
 - Controllers layers;
 - Models;
-- Custom exception to work with the DB;
+- Mappers to work with the JSON format;
 - Configurations to the Spring Security, MVC, etc.

 Also, this project contains 2 roles for users.
 The first role is User.
 User can: